 Study program contents and aims

-The international study program Geomatics (M.Sc.) comprises 120 ECTS in 4 semesters with generally 5 modules and 30 ECTS per semester.
-The 2nd and 3rd semesters cover compulsory and elective modules, where 6 electives have to be selected among 10.
-The courses of the 1st semester ensure that all students bring along the required knowledge base.
-For graduates with a 210 ECTS Bachelor degree, up to 30 ECTS of the 1st semester Master courses can be recognized.
-In order to qualify as an inter-national study program, one taught semester of the Bachelor or Master program or a substantial portion of the Master thesis phase has to be spent abroad.
+The international study program Geomatics (M.Sc.) comprises 90 ECTS in 3 semesters with generally 5 modules and 30 ECTS per semester.
+The 1st and 2nd semesters cover compulsory and elective modules, where 4 electives have to be selected among 6.
+For graduates with a 180 ECTS Bachelor degree, up to 30 ECTS have to be added to the individual curriculum.